playlyfe/playlyfe-php-sdk/README.md

         "client_secret" => "",
         "type" => "client" or "code",
-        "redirect_uri" => "The url to redirect to", #only for auth code flow "store" => function($access_token) {}; # The closure which will persist the access token to a database.
+        "redirect_uri" => "The url to redirect to", #only for auth code flow "store" => function($access_token) {}, # The closure which will persist the access token to a database.
 You have to persist the token to a database if you want the access token to remain the same in every request
-        "retrieve" => function() {return $access_token}; # The lambda which will retrieve the access token.
+        "retrieve" => function() {return $access_token} # The lambda which will retrieve the access token.
 This is called internally by the sdk on every request so the
         #the access token can be persisted between requests
     );
 );